 Regular maintenance checks

 You should have a professional check your roof cladding, chimneys and flashings.
-We recommend that you climbing on your roof yourself.
+We do not recommend that you climb on your roof yourself.

 Trim and maintain your trees